Brian Mitchell and Joseph Nixon: Gilbert (No Sullivan)

 In 2016, for the 180th anniversary of the birth of W. S. Gilbert, Mitchell and Nixon wrote a stage adaptation of some of the 'Tall Tales and Bonkers Ballads' he contributed to Punch and Fun magazines.
 Gilbert (No Sullivan) includes three stories (The Finger of Fate, The Burglar's Story and Foggerty's Fairy) and two Bab Ballads (Annie Protheroe and The Yarn of the Nancy Bell).
 The show, performed by Mitchell and David Mounfield, toured in Autumn 2016.
 According to Louise Schweitzer, in the Argus, 'Mounfield and Mitchell romped with minimum props and maximum gusto through Gilbertiana....It was a very clever show from two enormously talented and very funny actors.'

+The Ingoldsby Legends

+In 2019, Mitchell and Nixon adapted Richard Harris Barham's The Ingoldsby Legends, supposedly written by Thomas Ingoldsby of Tappington Manor.
+The play has two actors, playing the moralising cleric Barham and the immoral Ingoldsby, who retell four legends: 'The Smuggler's Leap', 'Sir Rupert the Fearless', 'The Hand of Glory' and 'Look at the Clock!'.
+In December 2019, BBC South East Today broadcast a piece on the show, with interviews with the authors and clips in which Brian Mitchell played Barham and David Mounfield played Ingoldsby.
+It was first performed at the Rialto, Brighton, on 15 December 2019, with Brian Mitchell as Barham and Ross Gurney-Randall as Ingoldsby.
+The play was then revived in February 2024, with performances at Presuming Ed's in Brighton and the Sheppey Little Theatre in Kent.
+Murray Simon now played Barham while Mitchell took over the role of Ingoldsby.
+In her Broadway Baby review, Susanne Crosby described the show as "fabulously fast-paced, jam-packed full of content and brim full of hilarity...It’s as if someone put The Woman in Black in a blender with Morecambe and Wise and this is the result."
+Mike Aiken, writing in Brighton Source, said that it was "a wild, accessible, crazy performance."